 If you’re looking for a directional all-mountain ripper that handles the gnarliest terrain, but still rides switch and is nimble enough for some backcountry freestyling, check out the Descender.
 It’s a low cambered missile with Stranda power bumps added at inserts for ultimate grip.
 It has mellow rocker in tip and tail for lift and liveliness.
-The speed window is huge, and the Descender is the perfect choice for high alpine technical riding.
+The speed window is huge, and the Descender is the perfect choice for high alpine technical riding mixed with backcountry freestyle.
 Available as a wide model and in a women’s specific version.

 Our round-tail, the Shorty, has as the name implies a very short tail, which makes powder riding so much easier as its tail will sink and you can totally forget about back leg fatigue.
 Its hyper extended nose rocker and equally aggressive tail rocker carries you over crust and packed snow and creates lift even in the lightest Japanese powder.
 The Shorty has low and short camber extending outside the insert packs for secure climbing and carving.
 Sidecut is on the larger side to accommodate controlled turns at higher speed.
 This is a real rip stick!
 Available in a women’s specific version.

 The Tree Surfer is a powder surfer’s dream come true.
 It has a wide, drawn out nose and a tight progressive sidecut, which equals an abundance of float in combination with a playful and surfy feel.
 Combine this with the steering effect from the split-tail and you have the ultimate splitboard for tight trees, slashing wind lips and charging deep powder.
 Fast, precise, playful and just plain fun is a description that comes to mind for the Tree Surfer.
 Free your mind and lift your snowboarding to new heights with this shape!